 B.O.G.S Annual Championship.
 BOGS HOME PAGE The B.O.G.S Annual Championship is played over two rounds – one in the summer and one in the Winter.
 Each round is an event in itself with a number of prizes awarded including the B.O.G.S summer champion and the B.O.G.S winter champion.
 Each event is followed by a celebratory dinner and prize giving.
 The coveted B.O.G.S champion award is given to the player with the most points over the two rounds and is awarded at the winter event as part of the B.O.G.S Christmas dinner.
+NOTE: A new rule has been introduced by the BOGS captain for 2020 to make the winning of a BOGS championship event fairer for all the regular BOGS players.
+The new rule means that a member of the BOGS can only win the Summer event if they have played at least 5 times before the Summer event and can only win the winter event if they have played at least 5 times between the summer and the winter event.
+This means the overall BOGS champion will have had to have played in the BOGS at least 10 times in the year.

 Annual Championship 2019